SJGowen/ITIL-4-Foundation/SamplePaper1.md

 - C. To ensure that the organisation's suppliers and their performance are managed appropriately at strategic and tactical levels through coordinated marketing, selling, and delivery activities
 - D. To ensure that accurate and reliable information about the configuration of suppliers' services is available when and where it is needed
 <details>
-- Answer A is correct - supplier management is focused on ensuring the supplier's performance is constantly managed to enable quality products and services.
+- Answer A is correct, supplier management is focused on ensuring the supplier's performance is constantly managed to enable quality products and services.
 - Answer B is continual improvement practice.
 - Answer C is relationship management.
 - Answer D is service configuration management.